Managed control planes (MCPs) are Crossplane control plane environments that are fully managed by Upbound. Upbound manages:

 CRDs) increasing the CPU and memory requirements of the Kubernetes API server.

 With Upbound managed control planes, these limitations don’t apply.
-MCPs scale to >1000 CRDs without a performance degradation.
+Managed control planes scale to >1000 CRDs without any performance degradation.
 Upbound has complete control over the lifecycle management of a control plane.
 Upbound ensures that the control plane is right-sized and given the appropriate memory and CPU for the required CRDs.

 To use the CLI, run the following, specifying which configuration to install on the control plane and what the name should be.